 After you file a complaint, your case is assigned to a CCRB investigator.
-The investigator may offer you the chance to participate in mediation, depending on what kind of misconduct is alleged.
+The investigator will offer you the chance to participate in mediation.
 Mediation lets you resolve a complaint by talking with the officer face-to-face, rather than seeking an investigation.
-Over 90% of mediations are successful.
+It is a process that does not lead to discipline for the officer, but can often result in mutual understanding between the civilian and the officer.
+Over 90% of mediation sessions are successful.
 Participation in mediation is voluntary and the mediation session is confidential.

 What It Is